6 December 2019

 Accessible Menus and Restaurants

 Growing up, dinner out in a restaurant was a rare treat for a special occasion.
 Fast forward 20 odd years and it’s less of a treat and more of a convenience for a fast moving busy world.

 Let me talk to you about accessibility.
-Across the UK in the last few years, understanding and accessibility has improved a great deal, this is in some part due to a rise in initiatives being carried out by Government which has led to a push on equality and awareness of the needs of people with disabilities within businesses, media and social media.
-Social media has provided a much needed platform to increase awareness around so many types of disabilities both visible and hidden.
+Across the UK in the last few years, understanding and accessibility has improved a great deal, this is in some part due to a rise in initiatives being carried out by the Government which has led to a push on equality and awareness of the needs of people with disabilities within businesses, media, and social media.
+Social media has provided a much-needed platform to increase awareness around so many types of disabilities both visible and hidden.

 However, there is still room for improvement and more can and should be done to give consumers equal opportunities – whatever their ability.

 For example, millions in the UK are living with hearing or sight impairment, learning disabilities, mobility, and physical impairments as well as invisible disabilities.

 How would a visit to a favourite restaurant be for a person with one of these disabilities?

 Would it be the same experience as for those who do not have a disability?

 I love to eat out as it’s quick, easy, sociable and there are no dirty dishes at the end.
 I enjoy looking through the menu and having conversations with my family or friends about what we are going to order and if we will share a side or 2, but not before carefully looking through the wine list!

 However, I am also able to speak from experience.
 I know all too well how frustrating and overwhelming and quickly isolating eating out can be especially if you have someone in your party with a disability.